 Eastland Dental Center is equipped to handle dental emergencies with great care and prompt action.
-If you find yourself in a situation where dental care is needed right away, or you are unsure if your dental problem should be treated immediately, we invite you to contact our office.
+If you find yourself in a situation where dental care is needed immediately, or you are unsure if your dental problem should be treated immediately, we invite you to contact our office.
 Our team is available to provide dental care when you most need it, allowing you to return to your normal activities as soon as possible.

 Dr. Mike completed his doctor of dental medicine degree from Southern Illinois University in 1978.
 Dr. Marisa completed her doctor of dental medicine degree from Midwestern University in 2015.
 Both doctors have logged hundreds of hours of continuing education to stay on top of the latest technologies in dentistry as well as the most current research on the oral-systemic, mouth-body connection to benefit their patients.
 Dr. Mike and Dr. Marisa are active members and in excellent standing with the American Dental Association, Illinois State Dental Association, Chicago Dental Society, McLean County Dental Association, American Academy of Oral Systemic Health, and numerous other societies.